Paeonia daurica: Ecology

 With its hairless leaves, P. daurica, does not seem to be adapted to a typical Mediterranean climate, but to rather more humid circumstances in summer.
 The population on Mount Orjen grows in forest consisting of silver fir, European beech, Turkish hazel, the maple species Acer pseudoplatanus and A. intermedium, and ash, and is further accompanied by widespread species such as European spindle, mountain cherry, drooping bittercress, Turk's cap lily, but also with endemics such as the Orjen iris.

 Cultivation

 Several subspecies of P. daurica are on offer as seed or plants (daurica, coriifolia, tomentosa, macrophylla, mlokosewitschii and wittmanniana) and are collected by specialist gardeners.
 These are said to be hardy in western Europe and suitable for normal garden conditions, the lowland taxa with preference for more or less shady circumstances.

 Paeonia daurica subsp. mlokosewitschii has won the Royal Horticultural Society's Award of Garden Merit.
-As the name is virtually unpronounceable in English, it is often affectionately referred to as 'Molly-the-Witch'.
+As this subspecies' name is somewhat difficult to pronounce in English, it is often affectionately referred to as 'Molly-the-Witch'.